gradenight

 an improved grade checker web app

-Gradenight was my first real experience with SvelteKit apart from todo lists, and it really taught me the intricacies of web development.
-This was the first project where I really had to consider performance, accessibility, mobile compatibility, privacy, and other factors.
+Gradenight was my first real experience with SvelteKit apart from to-do lists, and it really taught me the intricacies of web development.
+This was the first project where I actually had to consider performance, accessibility, mobile compatibility, privacy, and other factors.

 To fetch data from StudentVUE’s backend, I took advantage of the StudentVue.js library.
 While this library handled the annoying part of converting the XML data into a usable json format, I had to do a lot of work to process the data myself.
 This includes converting the string values into numbers, formatting names and dates, and generating graphs and dynamic colors.